Tuesday, 26 September 2017

 Check out my profile on The Celebrant Directory, a new resource for helping you hire the perfect celebrant for your ceremony!
 While you're there, browse through the fantastic articles and inspirational ideas!
 The Celebrant Directory

 Welcome!
-I am a celebrant with a flair for creating and officiating meaningful, fresh and distinctive ceremonies.
-My vocation grew from two personal inspirations - my passion for creating ceremonies and rituals to honour life's milestones, and my love and talent for writing and expressing sentiments with the written word.
-Life's milestones need to be commemorated in special ways, not limited to standard, impersonal restrictions.
-Life's milestones need to marked as memorable, amazing, distinctive, meaningful.
-My background in designing events, writing, public speaking and coaching people to live life completely and fully blends beautifully in my work as a Celebrant.
+Every significant life occasion deserves celebrating!
+My life is devoted to telling love stories and life stories with beautifully written and officiated ceremonies.
+My writing is gorgeous and eloquent.
+My story telling is captivating.
+My genuine warmth creates a friendship instantly, and I am guided purely by my heart and my soul to ensure your special ceremony is perfectly crafted and exquisitely remembered!
+My love for 'celebrating' grew from my passion ritual and honouring life's milestones, and my love for expressing sentiments through the written and spoken word.
+Life's milestones need to be commemorated in special ways, not limited to humility and standard, impersonal restrictions.
+Life is meant to be memorable, amazing, distinctive, meaningful.
+My background in designing events, creative and informative writing, public speaking and coaching people to live life completely and fully all blends beautifully in my work as a Celebrant!
 Visit my website: http://www.ellenbowerceremonies.com